unitaryfund/mitiq/README.md

 ### Citing Mitiq

-If you use Mitiq in your research, please reference the [Mitiq preprint](https://arxiv.org/abs/2009.04417) ([bibtex](https://arxiv2bibtex.org/?q=2009.04417&format=bibtex)).
+If you use Mitiq in your research, please reference the [Mitiq whitepaper](https://quantum-journal.org/papers/q-2022-08-11-774/) using the bibtex entry found in [`CITATION.bib`](./CITATION.bib).

 A list of papers citing Mitiq can be found on [Google Scholar](https://scholar.google.com/scholar?cites=12810395086731011605) / [Semantic Scholar](https://www.semanticscholar.org/paper/Mitiq%3A-A-software-package-for-error-mitigation-on-LaRose-Mari/dc55b366d5b2212c6df8cd5c0bf05bab13104bd7#citing-papers).

 ## License